 Poly is a better material when it comes to impact-resistance.
 It is also the best material to protect you from harmful UV rays.
 They are best used for making sunglasses, children’s glasses, and sportswear.

 High-Index lenses are slimmer and lighter than normal plastic lenses.
 Their slim appeal reduces the stereotypical "bug eye" normally associated with thick lenses in farsighted prescriptions.

-The amount of light you receive varies throughout the day and tints can help reduce the glaring this lighting can have on the eyes.
-Tints give you natural vision, contrast improvement, and boosts depth perception to suit your lifestyle.
+The amount of light you receive varies throughout the day and tints can help reduce the glare this lighting can have on the eyes.
+Tints give you natural vision, contrast improvement and boost depth perception to suit your lifestyle.
 Follow the steps below to choose the best tints for you.

 - Yellow or Orange: Enhances contrast in dull, hazy, or overcast conditions.
 It filters blue light for a better focus.
 It is best used for shooting, snowboarding, cycling, handball, tennis.

 - Amber, Red or Rose: Heightens contrast in sunny conditions but can have significant color imbalances.
 It is best for water sports, fishing, hunting, snowmobiling and shooting.

 - Gray: Minimizes overall brightness while fully maintaining color recognition.
 Best for outdoor sports in bright sunlight.